djinpsu/POMM-Python/README.md

 Major update: 3/27/2026.
 A more robust method of inferring POMM is introduced.
 The new method is
     NGramPOMMSearch

-Majjor update: 4/21/2026.
+Major update: 4/21/2026.
 An important bug fixed.
 Download all files and compile fresh if used the previous version.

         Default POMM inferenece method